This post contains affiliate links & photos. See our full disclosure here.

 9. Be strategic with outdoor decorations

 Rather than paying for several expensive outdoor wreaths and outdoor lights, opt for a lighted wreath on your front door that will look festive during both the day and night.
+Or get a fresh greenery wreath from your local garden center each year.

-Transition your summer and fall planters to winter: use natural items such as pine cones, birch log pieces and evergreen sprigs to create holiday planters for your front steps or porch.
+Transition your summer and fall planters to winter: use natural items such as pine cones, birch log pieces, and evergreen sprigs to create holiday planters for your front steps or porch.

 10. Plan ahead